Aniket-k-159/CITS4403---Autoimmune-cloud/docs/proposal.md

 **The coupling that closes the loop.** Telemetry score depends on load.
-A service that absorbs redistributed traffic emits elevated latency, error rate and resource use — exactly the signature the detector was built to flag.
+A service that absorbs redistributed traffic emits elevated latency, error rate and resource use exactly the signature the detector was built to flag.
 This coupling is what makes the defence a cascade rather than a series of independent mistakes.

 ### Three damage sources, tracked separately

-1. **Compromise** — the worm reached the service.
+1. **Compromise**: the worm reached the service.
-2. **Overload** — the service genuinely exceeded capacity after a neighbour was removed.
+2. **Overload**: the service genuinely exceeded capacity after a neighbour was removed.
-3. **False-positive quarantine** — the service was healthy and had headroom, and was removed because its telemetry looked anomalous.
+3. **False-positive quarantine**: the service was healthy and had headroom, and was removed because its telemetry looked anomalous.

 Keeping these decomposed is what makes the U-curve interpretable.
 Collapsed into